gadomski/bradygadomski.com/contents/index.md

 The weekend's rough schedule will look like this:

 - **Friday, September 4th**:
+  - Sit-down breakfast
+  - Sack lunches
-  - Dinner in the evening, all invited guests are welcome
+  - Sit-down dinner in the evening, all invited guests are welcome
   - Open mike night after dinner, including a campfire
 - **Saturday, September 5th**:
+  - Sit-down breakfast
+  - Sack lunches
   - Festivities will begin in the late afternoon
+- **Sunday, September 6th**:
+  - Sit-down breakfast

 As you can see, we're leaving things open -- we hope you can join us for our celebration and any other adventures that come up throughout the weekend!